johanstenberg92/Funkis/README.md

 This project is, for now, meant to only be a toy/learning project - the "wheel" is re-invented multiple times.
-If looking for inspiration for your own compiler project, please browse the source code and the accompaying tests for inspiration.
+If looking for inspiration for your own compiler project, please browse the source code and the accompanying tests for inspiration.
 You could also take a look at a "compiler-compiler" such as ANTLR to automagically generate a scanner, lexer and parser for your grammar instead.